- Home

 - PROPERTY ACQUISITION

-The Property Management Division is responsible for real estate acquisition and/or conveyance functions that involve the purchase of private property for a Dallas County Government need or the conveyance/exchange of county owned land/title interests to private owners, other government entities or third party owners.
-Under this responsibility, the primary function of the Property Management Division is to acquire land for right-of-way purposes on County thoroughfare transportation improvement projects.
+The Property Acquisition Section is responsible for real estate acquisition and/or conveyance functions that involve the purchase of private property for a Dallas County Public need; or, the conveyance/exchange of county owned land/title interests to private owners, other government entities or third party owners.
+A primary function of the Property Acquisition Division is to acquire land for right-of-way purposes on County thoroughfare transportation improvement projects.

 - UTILITY COORDINATION